 Work ~ $ find directory / directory/ Directory / subdirectory1 Directory / subdirectory1 / A.txt file Directory / subdirectory2 Directory / subdirectory2 / Btf file Work ~ $ cat directory / subdirectory1 / A.txt file Test A Work ~ $ cat directory / subdirectory2 / Btf file Test B

-Before starting to work, we generate a file with the
+Before starting to work, we generate a file with the checksums of the blocks of the files and with the information of the directories with

 Work ~ $ rdiffdir signature directory signature _ $ (date +% y% m% d) .rdiffdir